-SearchCIO invites a variety of IT experts to shed light on the big IT issues and help CIOs in their jobs.
+SearchCIO invites a variety of IT experts to shed light on the big IT issues and to help CIOs do their jobs.
 It's...

-a job that seems to get bigger by the day, as companies scramble to keep up with a society that is increasingly shaped -- some might say ruled -- by technology.
+a job that seems to get bigger by the day, as companies scramble to keep up with a society that is increasingly shaped by technology.

 10. The transformation roadmap

 A rapidly evolving, global marketplace driven by digital technologies has forced mature companies to rethink how they do business -- from products and services to operating models and customer experiences.
 In other words, digital transformation has become a business imperative, and CIOs -- in charge of the IT systems that support this paradigm shift -- have their hands full.

 In "How to create an enterprise transformation roadmap," Dan Morris connects the dots between the consumerization of IT, the digitally savvy customer and the urgent need for companies to transform their operations and business models.
 Morris, the founding principal of Wendan Consulting and co-author of The Business Transformation Field Guide, lays out the prerequisites for launching, sustaining and surviving the disruption of a corporate digitization effort.
 The good news in this IT guidance?
 "Fortunately for CIOs and CTOs today, technology is being delivered to help them create a new service architecture, one that enables continued use of legacy application functionality and data."

 9. The art of the IT deal

 Big, complex, messy corporate initiatives like digital transformation are not accomplished without the active support of many people.
 But how are people persuaded to get on board?
 In "The art of communicating big tech ideas: People remember stories," longtime SearchCIO columnist and CTO Niel Nickolaisen shares his experience years ago, when he failed to make the case for IT investments.